danilobellini/pyscanprev/examples/comparison.rst

 ``prev``, and that keeps the input iterable length equal to the output iterable length, besides being the behavior of scan implementations.

 But how would we do that without this package?
+And with ``pyscanprev.scan``?
-Are ther other scan implementations?
+Are there other scan implementations?

 .. _`README.rst`: ../README.rst